divaibhav/Practice-Questions/Loop-Practice/Loop-Practice.md

    sum = 0 + 1 + 1 + 2 + 3 + 5 + 8 + 13 = 33
    ```

-8. Write a program to check if a given three number N is an Armstrong number if yes, print Armstrong number otherwise
+8. Write a program to check if a given three-digit number N is an Armstrong number if yes, print Armstrong number
+   otherwise
    print Not an Armstrong number.
-Accept the three digits number N from user.
+Accept the three-digit number N from user.
    ```
    Sample
    Input N = 371